longnguyen0102/Website-performance-analysis-for-eCommerce-company--SQL/README.md

 ### 📌 Data Source
 - Source: Google analytic database.
 - Size: The dataset has 338 columns.
-In this project, using only 17 columns
+In this project, using only 17 columns.

 ### 📊 Data Structure & Relationships
 Table using in this project: